Protecting Queenslanders from Violent and Child Sex Offenders Amendment Bill 2018

 5.40 pmHon.
 YM D'ATHOpposes

-If DPSO legislation that has stood the test of time, become the framework for every other jurisdiction in country and is the framework on which the terrorism laws in this country are based... we put the children of Queensland at risk because we tear up the DPSO legislation that is fundamental to protecting our community.2020-09-08View Hansard
+If DPSO legislation that has stood the test of time, become the framework for every other jurisdiction in country and is the framework on which the terrorism laws in this country are based ... so if it is undermined and dismantled because of what is in this bill ... we put everything at risk.2020-09-08View Hansard

 5.50 pmMr LISTERSupports